mtellal/bgp/doc.md

 ### What is a bridge ?
 - Behavior of a virtual switch or a virtual ethernet comutator
-- It is used for interconnecting 2 LANs on the same protocol (ex: ethernet)
+- It is used for interconnecting 2 LANs on the same protocol and extends L2 layer (ex: ethernet)
 - In practice a bridge connects 2 or more interfaces between them, capture the traffic and map each MAC addresses to each interfaces.
 See the exercice below